 Pre-heat Ovens

-- Pre-heat the oven (s) to 425 degrees (218C).
-Get out two large stainless steel roasting pans (like for roasting a turkey).
+- Pre-heat the oven (s) to 425°F. Get out two large stainless steel roasting pans (like for roasting a turkey).

 Prep Tomatoes

 - Wash the tomatoes.
 Depending on the type of tomato, you may need to cut out the core first, as with large Beefsteak or Heirloom varieties.
-Then, cut tomatoes into large chunks.
+You may not need to with Roma or plum tomatoes Cut tomatoes into large chunks.
 Don’t cut the pieces too small.
 Big chunks are good.
-Smaller pieces might roast too fast.
+Smaller pieces roast too fast.

 Roast Tomatoes